-These infections have serious consequences on patient safety and cost the healthcare system billions of dollars each year.
+These infections have serious consequences on patient safety and quality of care and cost the healthcare system billions of dollars each year.
 (3) With the healthcare industry’s movement toward value-based care, it is more important now than ever for organizations to develop plans to combat the harmful effects of HAIs.
 Fortunately, HAIs are preventable when the right precautions are taken.

 Here are 3 simple strategies organizations can implement to reduce the transmission of healthcare-acquired infections:

 1. Using checklists in healthcare to prioritize patient safety